Upcoming Workshops

 · Weekly, live Zoom meetings (NOT recorded)

-· While we would like you to come to all meetings, it is especially important for the group to start and finish together.
+We understand life happens.
+While we'd like you to come to all meetings, it's especially important for the group to start and finish together.
+Please do not register if you have a schedule conflict for January 05 or February 02.

 How It Works: